nikodemus/foolang/README.md

 ## Goals & Beliefs & Suspicions

+- Messages instead of method invocations is the right metaphor.
-- Code should be written and read left-to-right.
+- Code should be read and written left-to-right.
 - The less variables one needs to express oneself clearly, the better.
+- Smalltalk-style environment is still better than anything other languages have to offer.
 - Image based development is not a good idea: focusing on reproduction of state is better than saving state.
 - Stateful notebooks are a good idea, but as an exploration tool, not as a development environment.
-- Smalltalk-style environment is still better than anything other languages have to offer: interactive development and tools like browser and inspector and transcript and... are a must.
-They need to be front and center, not an afterthought.
-(Supporting people's favorite editor is not important, as long as they don't need to buy into the infrastructure for their first Hello-World.)
-- Predictably good performance is a must.
-AOT compilation is needed for that.
-  Predictably good performance means matching -O0 compiled C++ without jumping through hoops.
-This in turn requires type annotations and replacing metaobjects with mirrors, and possibly having value types of some sort to avoid extra layers of indirection.
-- Messages everywhere is the right idea, but given how Smalltalk needs to reserve ifTrue and some other messages for performance reasons, then maybe it would be better to just have control structures in the language as primitives?
-- Multithreading is everywhere.
-Either you have a solution for doing it well or you're irrelevant.
-Plan: global objects immutable, every thread has its own heap so GC pauses are per thread, passing objects between threads means copying the object.
+- A well designed language plus a semi-decent compiler should reliably produce code roughly matching the performance of equivalent -O1 compiled C++ code.
+  Factor of 2 is acceptable, factor of 10 is not.
+- A language that doesn't have a good solution for doing multithreading reliably is not a modern general purpose language.

 ## Project Plan